-Are car payments a way of life?
+Is a car loan payment a way of life?
 Have you ever been told that you’ll always have a car payment?
 For most people, this is a normal way of thinking.
 But you don’t want to be average, you want to get out of debt.
-So how can you drive a nice car and not have a monthly payment?
+So how can you drive a nice car and not have a monthly car loan payment?

 What the car dealer doesn’t want you to know is that your shiny new car goes down in value 25% as soon as it leaves the lot.
 So your car is worth about 30% of the original value after four years.
 Ah after five years you’ve paid $34,035 for a $30,000 car that is now worth about $9,000.
 Not the best financial decision.